kgrantsasson/kgrantsasson.github.io/twitter.md

 ### Data Sources

-1. Twitter data, accessed using
+1. Twitter data, accessed using this [R script](twitterForLab.r) provided by Prof. Holler.
+Make sure to sign up for a Developer Account and [apply](https://developer.twitter.com/en/apply-for-access) for a Twitter API
+2.